bigai-nlco/Native-Parallel-Reasoner/README.md

 ## License

-Native-Parallel-Reasoner is protected under the [LICENSE](https://choosealicense.com/licenses) License.
-For more details, please refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+Native Parallel Reasoner is protected under the [LICENSE](https://choosealicense.com/licenses/mit).
+For more details, please refer to the [LICENSE](LICENSE) file.

 ## Citation
 ```